 Note: Simplicity in dashboard design improves usability and enhances decision-making.

 A clean and simple layout is the foundation of effective dashboard design.
-Overloading a dashboard with too much information can confuse users and obscure critical insights.
+Overloading a dashboard with too much information can confuse users in Malaysia and obscure critical insights.
 Instead, focus on presenting only the most relevant data in a clear and organized manner.

 Tip: Use white space strategically to separate sections and improve readability.
 A well-spaced layout feels less overwhelming and more professional.